U.S. Route 6 in Pennsylvania: Scranton to Matamoras

 At this interchange, US 6 heads south for a concurrency with I-81 on a four-lane freeway, turning southeast as it passes near developed areas with US 11 parallel to the southwest.
 The two roads pass through a gap between forested Bald Mountain to the southwest and forested Bell Mountain to the northeast, curving to the south.
 At this point, the freeway heads into the city of Scranton and the Wyoming Valley, continuing southeast to a cloverleaf interchange with the western terminus of US 6 Bus. and US 11 to the southwest of Viewmont Mall near the borough of Dickson City.
 I-81/US 6 pass near more developed areas and reach the Main Avenue exit that serves Dickson City.
 Following this, the freeway crosses a Delaware-Lackawanna Railroad line and the Lackawanna River before it turns to the south, entering the borough of Dunmore.
 I-81/US 6 curves southeast and passes near more development, reaching an interchange with PA 347.
 A short distance later, the freeway reaches an interchange where I-81 splits to the southwest, I-84/I-380 head to the southeast, and US 6 continues east along a four-lane freeway called the Governor Casey Highway.
 Following this interchange, the route bends northeast and then northwest as it heads between a landfill to the west and the forested Moosic Mountains to the east, crossing into the borough of Throop.
 Here, the freeway has a partial cloverleaf interchange with Marshwood Road that serves Mount Cobb and Throop.
 US 6 curves north and then northeast as it runs between developed areas to the west and mountains to the east, heading into the borough of Olyphant and coming to the East Lackawanna Avenue exit which serves that borough.
 The route continues into the borough of Jessup and reaches an interchange with PA 247 that serves that borough.
 From here, the freeway continues through wooded area with some nearby commercial development, crossing into the borough of Archbald.
 Here, the route has a diamond interchange with Salem Road that serves Archbald and Cortez.
 The US 6 freeway curves north through forested land and enters the borough of Mayfield, reaching a diamond interchange with the eastern terminus of PA 107 that serves the borough of Jermyn and Mayfield.
 Past here, the route turns northeast and comes to a diamond interchange with Meredith Street that serves the city of Carbondale and Childs.
-The freeway continues northeast through forests as it bypasses Carbondale to the east.
+The freeway continues northeast through forests as it bypasses Carbondale to the east, with a westbound scenic overlook.
 US 6 makes a sharp turn east and the freeway ends as it comes to an intersection with the eastern terminus of US 6 Bus.
 Following this, US 6 becomes two-lane undivided Roosevelt Highway, heading east across the forested Moosic Mountains.